Udeshcuddalore/LiDAR-obstacle-detection/README.md

 The point cloud used in this project is obtained using a Velodyne VLP-64 Lidar, where 64 stands for the number of laser emitters in the emitter array.
 One scan of this sensor generates 256,000 points.

+## Workspace
+The workspace provided in the Sensor Fusion Engineer Nanodegree Program (SFND) classroom comes preinstallated with everything that you need to finish the exercises and projects.
+Versions used by Udacity for this ND are as follows:

+Ubuntu 16.04
+PCL - v1.7.2
+C++ v11
+gcc v5.5
+Note The [CMakeLists.txt] file provided in this repo can be used locally if you have the same package versions as mentioned above.
+If you want to run this project locally (outside the Udacity workspace), please follow the steps under the Local Installation section.
 ## Point Cloud Data